Skip to main content

 HTTP Status Root Cause Resolution

-401 Unauthorized Expired PAT, incorrect scope, or IP allowlist blocking runner IPs.
-Regenerate token.
+401 Unauthorized Expired API key, incorrect scope, or IP allowlist blocking runner IPs.
+Regenerate key.
 Verify LITMUS_API_KEY secret length matches dashboard.
 Disable IP allowlisting for GitHub runner ranges if applicable.

 429 Too Many Requests Exceeding Litmus API rate limits during parallel PR checks.
 Implement exponential backoff (as configured).
 Serialize workflow runs using concurrency: group: email-qa-${{ github.ref }} in YAML.